At a Glance

 ✨Understand the Firm's Client Base

-Research the firm's impressive client base and be ready to discuss how your skills can benefit their innovators.
+Research the firm's impressive client base and be ready to talk about how your skills can benefit their innovators.
 Understanding their needs and challenges will demonstrate your genuine interest in the role and the firm.

 ✨Prepare for Technical Questions

 Expect technical questions related to patent law in the life sciences sector.
-Brush up on relevant legislation and recent developments in biotechnology to show that you are knowledgeable and up-to-date.
+Brush up on relevant legislation and recent developments in biotechnology to show that you are knowledgeable and up-to-date with industry trends.

 ✨Discuss Flexibility and Work Preferences

-Since the role offers blended working options, be prepared to discuss your preferences for remote versus in-office work.
-This shows that you are adaptable and can thrive in a flexible working environment.
+Since the role offers flexible working options, be prepared to discuss your preferences regarding remote work and how you can maintain productivity in a blended working environment.
+This shows that you are adaptable and forward-thinking.